burak-yildizoz/CMPE487/workshop-4/README.md

 ```

 ### Tests
-1. It was tested using 2 computer (Ubuntu 18.04 and Raspbian) in my home LAN.
-Tests were succesful.
+It was tested using 2 computer (Ubuntu 18.04 and Raspbian) in my home LAN.
+I could succesfully transfer a txt file, a jpg file, a png file, and a pdf file whose size is approx. 4 MB.

+### Knonw Issues
+1. We didn't check maximum number of threads can the computer handle in the program.
+Practically, we didn't encountered any problem during the testing phase.
+However, the program might crash on a computers with a low computation capability.